SaskiaFreytag/bioc-intro/_episodes/60-next-steps.md

 ### Creating a SummarizedExperiment

-We will demonstrate how a SummarizedExperiment can be created.
-The different tables that make up a SummarizedExperiment object
+Often a package will create a SummarizedExperiment for you but we will demonstrate how a SummarizedExperiment can be created.
+The 3 different tables that make up a SummarizedExperiment object are:
 - **An expression matrix**
 - **A table describing the samples**
 - **A table describing the genes**

+You would import these tables into R or generate them in R. Here we will create them from the `se` object that we have.

 ~~~